 - See what the public thinks about a show, which may be different from the critics’ reviews, at show-score.
 This will give you a nice list of faves based on a crowd-sourced scoring model.

-So based on our new friends’ suggestions, we are heading to Groundhog Day tomorrow ( New York Times gave it rave reviews today) and I plan on getting TDF tix to Sweat and Sunday in the Park with George before the month is out.
+So based on our new friends’ suggestions, we are heading to Groundhog Day tomorrow ( New York Times gave it rave reviews today) and I plan on getting TDF tix to Sweat and Bandstand before the month is out.
 Woo hoo!
 We love the theater!